Skolem Meets Bateman-Horn

 \section{Abstract}

 The Skolem Problem asks to determine whether a given integer linear recurrence sequence has a zero term.
-This problem arises across a wide range of topics in computer science, including loop termination, formal languages, automata theory, and control theory, amongst many others.
-Decidability of the Skolem Problem is notoriously open.
-The state of the art is a decision procedure for recurrences of order at most~4: an advance achieved some 40 years ago, based on Baker's theorem on linear forms in logarithms of algebraic numbers.
+This problem arises across a wide range of topics in computer science, including loop termination, formal languages, automata theory, and control theory.
+Decidability is notoriously open; the state of the art is a decision procedure for recurrences of order at most~4: an advance achieved some 40 years ago, based on Baker's theorem on linear forms in logarithms of algebraic numbers.

 A new approach to the Skolem Problem was recently initiated in~\cite{LOW,LucaOW22} via the notion of a Universal Skolem Set---a set $\mathcal S$ of positive integers such that it is decidable whether a given non-degenerate linear recurrence sequence has a zero in $\mathcal S$.
 Clearly, proving decidability of the Skolem Problem is equivalent to showing that $\mathbb{N}$ itself is a Universal Skolem Set.
-The main contribution of the present paper is to construct a Universal Skolem Set that has lower density at least $0.29$.
-We show moreover that this set has density one subject to the Bateman-Horn conjecture.
-The latter is a central unifying hypothesis concerning the frequency of prime numbers among the values of systems of polynomials.
+The main contribution of the present paper is to construct a Universal Skolem Set that has lower density at least $1/8$.
+We show moreover that this set has density $1$ subject to Martin's uniform formulation of the Bateman--Horn conjecture.
+The latter is a far-reaching quantitative hypothesis concerning the frequency of primes among the values of systems of polynomials.